+In water-seeded, permanently flooded systems, the maximum response to N is achieved by NH_4 -N pre-plant incorporated 5 to 10 cm deep into a dry seedbed before flooding.
+Additional N is applied at midseason as needed.
 In an effort to reduce weed pressure from red rice, water-seeded systems are sometimes used, especially in Louisiana.
-In water-seeded, permanently flooded systems, the maximum response to N is achieved by NH4-N preplant incorporated 2- to 4-in. deep into a dry seedbed before flooding.
-Additional N is applied at midseason as needed.
-It is sometimes beneficial to broadcast some of the N during the pin-point drain (after water seeding to ensure anchoring of roots) and prior to reflooding.
+It is usually beneficial to broadcast some of the N during the pin-point drain (after water seeding to ensure anchoring of roots) and prior to re-flooding.

 Balanced fertilization with P, K, S, and Zn in many rice fields is essential for production of high yielding rice and to attain maximum NUE.
 These nutrients are usually applied to silt and sandy loam soils based on soil test recommendations.
-Rice farmers commonly use 30 to 60 lb P_2O_5/A , 60 to 90 lb K_2O/A , and from 10 to 20 lb S/A. Although infrequent, silty clay and clay soils may also receive P, K, and S fertilizers.
-Zinc is often applied on many alkaline silt loam soils (pH > 7.0) and occasionally to clays at rates from 1 to 10 lb Zn/A, depending on the Zn source and time/method of application.
-Deficiencies of these nutrients can reduce plant growth, encourage disease development, interfere with normal plant maturity, and limit yield.
+Rice farmers commonly use 35 to 65 kg P_2O_3 /ha, 65 to 100 kg K_2O /ha, and from 10 to 20 kg S/ha.
+Although infrequent, silty clay and clay soils may also receive P, K, and S fertilizers.
+Zinc is often applied on many alkaline silt loam soils (pH >7.0) and occasionally to clays at rates from 1 to 11 kg Zn/ha, depending on the Zn source and time/method of application.
+Deficiencies of any of these nutrients can reduce plant growth, encourage disease development, interfere with normal plant maturity, and limit yield.

-Historically, P and K fertilizers were seldom applied directly to rice.
-Rice relied on residual P and K from fertilizer applied to other crops in the rotation.
+Historically, P and K fertilizers were seldom applied directly to stotes, 1995-96.

+rice.
+Rice relied on residual P and K from fertilizer applied directly to other crops in the rotation.
 Early research indicated that rice yield responses to P fertilization were infrequent because P was released from iron (Fe) and aluminum (Al) compounds in the soil upon flooding.
-Now, many rice fields have a long history of irrigation with well water (groundwater), and significant amounts of calcium bicarbonate have been deposited.
+However, many rice fields now have a long history of irrigation with well water (groundwater), and significant amounts of calcium bicarbonate have been deposited.
 Soil pH has risen to the alkaline range, and forms of soil P have shifted to include calcium phosphates, which are not as affected by reduction upon flooding.

 Recent research suggests that economic rice yield responses to P fertilization are most likely to occur on alkaline soils or where land-forming has removed topsoil.
 Soil test summaries from several Midsouth states reveal that soils used for rice production generally have some of the lowest P and K soil test levels compared to those used for the production of other major field crops (Figures 4 and 5).
 Most of the soils used for rice production in Texas and Mississippi are acid to strongly alkaline silty clays and clays that do not test as low in P and K as the silt loam soils in other states.
 Soil test P levels for these clayey soils in Mississippi and Texas range from low to high, and K levels often test in the high range.
-In Arkansas, the responses to recommended rates of P have ranged from 10 to 50 bu/A on alkaline silt loams testing medium or lower in Mehlich 3 P [<15 to 25 parts per million (ppm)].
-Responses to K typically range from 10 to 30 bu/A on soils testing medium or lower in Mehlich 3 K (<88 ppm).
-In response to the increased frequency of P and K deficiencies in rice, university research efforts and industry and Extension educational programs concerning crop nutritional requirements have intensified.
-More Midsouth farmers have begun to apply maintenance rates of P and K to silt loam soils, equivalent to the rate of harvest removal $(0.29 \text{ lb } P_2O_5/\text{bu and } 0.18 \text{ lb } K_2O/\text{bu})$.
-Failure to increase or at least maintain soil test P and K levels on soils used for rice production has been blamed for compromising Midsouth soil fertility management and lowering the yield potential of rotational crops such as wheat, soybeans, corn, and grain sorghum.
+In Arkansas, the responses to recommended rates of P have ranged from 500 to 2,500 kg/ha on alkaline silt

 Figure 4.
-Crop acreage (%) with medium or lower soil test P in selected states (1995-96).
+Crop hectarage (percent) with medium or lower soil test P in selected states, 1995-96.